ThirtySomething/Weatherstation/ReadMe.md

 ## Implementation details

-- Each sensor should be a plugin.
-The plugin system is based on this article of [Christoph Gattnar][Plugin].
+- The plugin system is based on this article of [Christoph Gattnar][Plugin].
+- Two kind of plugins are available:
+  - Each Tinkerforge sensor is a plugin of type <code>TFSensor</code>.
+These plugins produce the data.
+  - There is also a plugin of type <code>TFDataSink</code> available.
+These plugins consume the data.
-- The Tinkerforge parts are pulled as [NuGet Package][TFNuGet].
+- The Tinkerforge library is pulled as [NuGet Package][TFNuGet].
-- Using abstract base class to catch exception of Tinkerforge.
+- An abstract base class is used for the <code>TFSensor</code> plugins to catch exception of Tinkerforge.
+- A mechanism to simplify the handling of config files is implemented:
+  - The <code>ConfigSaver</code> interface is mandatory for each config settings.
+  - The <code>ConfigLoader</code> generic, also mandatory for each config settings.
+  - See <code>TFPluginCoreConfig</code> how to apply the previous mentioned parts.

 ## ToDo's

 - Add data sink
-   - A TF device such as the display of the weather station
   - A remote data sink addressed by MQTT for example
-   - Implement serialze mechanism to read properties/config of data sink plugin
   - Avoid double call of <code>TFHandler::IdentifySensorsCallBack</code> - find best place for unregister callback

 [Plugin]:https://code.msdn.microsoft.com/windowsdesktop/Creating-a-simple-plugin-b6174b62
 [TFNuGet]:https://www.nuget.org/packages/Tinkerforge/